MicrosoftDocs/dataexplorer-docs/data-explorer/cluster-encryption-double.md

 ---

-## Considerations
+## Limitations

-The following considerations apply to the encryption of [selected volumes](kusto/concepts/sandboxes.md#virtual-machine-sizes):
+The following Limitations apply to the encryption of [selected volumes](kusto/concepts/sandboxes.md#virtual-machine-sizes):

 * Performance impact of up to a single digit
 * Can't be used with sandboxes